zhuber21/act-axion-analysis/README.rst

   * obs_list - a .txt file containing the names of all of the maps to run
   * obs_path_stem - the path to the directory containing all of the depth-1 maps

+The serial config file also has the "all_same" boolean flag, which allows one to load only the pa5 ref maps and ivar maps if you are using the same maps for pa4, pa5, and pa6.
+This enables one to save on RAM when running in a legacy mode with the same reference map for all three arrays.